NodeBE4/opinion/_posts/2023-01-16-cnmediaproject.md

 ### 1: [2023-01-16 17:30:52+08:00 推文](https://twitter.com/mikechinoy/status/1614918096174845953)

-RT Mike Chinoy<br>My new book on the history of American journalists in China, "Assignment China," is now available through the website of  Columbia University Press. <a href="https://cup.columbia.edu/book/assignment-china/9780231207997" target="_blank" rel="noopener noreferrer">https://cup.columbia.edu/book/assignment-china/9780231207997</a>
+RT Mike Chinoy<br>My new book on the history of American journalists in China, "Assignment China," is now available through the website of  Columbia University Press.  https://cup.columbia.edu/book/assignment-china/9780231207997    You'll get a 20% discount by ordering with the promo code CUP20.
+Thanks to everyone for your interest!

 ### 2: [2023-01-17 11:26:57+08:00 推文](https://twitter.com/yunjulietzhou/status/1615188899717910528)